Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 [**Rank S**](#rank-s)

-This game features a ranking system based on your performance in a chapter.
-When you beat a level, the game will assign you a rank in each each of the four categories, then give you an overall ranking of the chapter.
-The game will also reward you souls based on what overall ranking you earned, up to 1000 souls.
+This game features a ranking system based on your performance in a chapter, going from D to the highest rank S. When you beat a level, the game will assign you a ranka in 4 categories, then give you an overall ranking of the chapter based on these rankings.
+The game will also reward you souls based on what overall ranking you earned, up to 1000 souls for S rank.

-The game will rank a chapter based on 4 categories:\
-**Time**: how much time you spent to beat the level.\
-**Combo**: Highest combo number reached.\
-**Damage**: Amount of hits taken (in Nightmare Mode, you get 2 points for each hit rather than 1).\
-**!-Count**: Earned by taunting, using Santa Jack's presents, and during dances by pressing the correct buttons right at the center of the indicator.

-To earn the highest rank, S rank, you need to reach their requirements.
-This requirement changes between chapters and is also based on the difficulty selected, with Nightmare Mode being the hardest.
-The achievement <code>The Seven Holidays King</code> requires beating the game with both Nightmare Mode and all S ranks earned.
-For this section, all of the A rank achievements will be used to provide guidance in earning S ranks in their corresponding chapters.
+Their requirements changes in each chapter, and it also depends on what difficulty is selected, with Nightmare Mode having the hardest requirements to reach the highest rank.

+The achievement <code>The Seven Holidays King</code> requires earning all the S ranks in the game while also beating the game in Nightmare Mode.
+For this section, all of the A rank achievements, normally required to earn figurines in each chapters, will be used to provide guidance in earning S ranks in their corresponding chapters and the exact requirement needed by each difficulty.
-The game will keep track of the highest recorded ranks, and will assign you an overall rank of the chapter based on these recorded ranks, independently by what overall rank you got at chapter completion.
-This means that you can enter into a chapter and earn just one S rank, then earn the remaining S ranks at your pace, and when you got all the S ranks in said chapter the game will assign you an S rank for that chapter.
-It is possible to get all the S ranks in one go if you wish, and this is just something to keep in mind if some of these result too difficult to accomplish.

-You're also needed to complete the 2 secret chapters in the game to beat the game with S rank.
-These secret chapters can be only in specific chapters, and do not have any ranking attached to them.
-Bear in mind however that you're still technically in the normal chapter while going for these secret chapters, and any time wasted or hits taken will add up to the ranking.

 ***